 Important Climate Change and Wildfire Notice

-Before travelling to any section of beautiful British Columbia check on the wildfire situation and find out how it has impacted the communities you plan to travel to.
-Summer 2023 has greatly affected particular the Thompson Okanagan, Shuswap and Kelowna area.
 Always be prepared.
+Before travelling to any section of beautiful British Columbia, check on the wildfire situation and find out how it has impacted the communities you plan to visit.
+We do not know what 2025 holds for us, but the summer of 2024 greatly affected particular areas of Jasper, Thompson Okanagan, Shuswap, and Kelowna.

 Wildfire Information: the BC Wildfire Service’s Current Wildfire Activity page.